Armyworm, Mythimnaunipuncta

 Description

-Armyworm adults are approximately 3.8 cm (1.5 inches) long and a dirty white color with black dots on their forewings.
-The mature larvae are 3.8 cm (1.5 inches) long, smooth-bodied, and dark grey to green-black.
-They have five stripes, three on the back and two on the sides.
-The stripes on the sides are pale orange with white outlines.
+The armyworm is a globally distributed pest that attacks crops in North America, from southern Canada to the southern United States.
+In the United States, it is widely distributed east of the Rocky Mountains.
+The adults are approximately 3.8 cm (1.5 inches) and a dirty white color with black dots on their forewings.
+The mature larvae are hairless, smooth-bodied, 3.8 cm (1.5 inches) long, dark grey to green-black, and have five stripes running along the body.
+The two stripes on the sides are pale orange with white outlines, while the three stripes on the back vary in color.
+The markings on the head capsule resemble a honeycomb pattern.

 Quick Facts